 Nurturing their children comes naturally to INFPs and INFJs.
 They are patient, devoted, and protective parents.
 However, when friction arises over, say, a child’s behavior, they tend to keep their objections to themselves longer than they should.
 Eventually the INFJ in particular is likely to blow up.

-INFPs and INFJs whose four Myers-Briggs functions are healthy and well developed can accomplish great things, although they are generally humble about them.
+Secrets of Success INFPs and INFJs whose four Myers-Briggs functions are healthy and well developed can accomplish great things, although they are generally humble about them.
 Respect for personal boundaries is an important key to success for the INFJ/INFP couple.
 Each has strong needs for privacy along with their need for mutual support.